craftercms/docs/source/getting-started/your-first-website.rst

 |

 In the **Create Project** screen, the user is presented with the available blueprints or the option to use a remote Git repository instead of selecting a blueprint from the list.
-To see all available blueprints, scroll through the two tabs available, ``Private Blueprints`` which contains default blueprints available out of the box from Crafter Studio including the option to use a remote Git repository to create a new project, and ``Public Marketplace``. which contains blueprints submitted to `Crafter's Marketplace <https://github.com/marketplace/crafter-marketplace>`_
+CrafterCMS provides default blueprints available out of the box from Crafter Studio  and the ``Public Marketplace``. which contains blueprints submitted to `Crafter's Marketplace <https://github.com/marketplace/crafter-marketplace>`_ to create a new project.
+To see all available blueprints, just scroll down the screen.

 We're going to be using the "Website Editorial Blueprint".
 Blueprints offer you a starting point for your project.
 New blueprints can be created and installed into the system.
 Click on **Use** for the "Website Editorial Blueprint".

 .. image:: /_static/images/first-project/create-project-choose-bp.webp
     :width: 80 %